-Emergency care refers to services that are:

-- Furnished by a provider qualified to furnish emergency services, and - Needed to evaluate or stabilize an emergency medical condition.
+Services that are covered for you What you must pay when you get these services Emergency care Emergency care refers to services that are: Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical condition.
 A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life (and, if you are a pregnant woman, loss of an unborn child), loss of a limb, or loss of function of a limb.
 The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.

-Cost sharing for necessary emergency services furnished out-of-network is the same as for such services furnished in-network.

-\$0 copay for Medicare-covered emergency room visits.

-If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must return to a network hospital in order for your care to continue to be covered or you must have your inpatient care at the out-of-network hospital authorized by the plan and your cost is the cost sharing you would pay at a network hospital.
+Cost sharing for necessary emergency services furnished in-network.
+Emergency services outside the United States are covered. \$140 copay for Medicare-covered emergency room visits.
+You do not pay this amount if you are admitted to the hospital within 24 hours for the same condition.
+If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must return to a network hospital in order for your care to continue to be covered or you must have your inpatient care at the out-of-network hospital authorized by the plan and your cost is the cost sharing you would pay at a network hospital. \$140 copay for emergency services outside of the United States.

-Services that are covered for you What you must pay when you get these services Emergency services outside the United States are covered. \$110 copay for emergency services outside of the United States.
 You pay this amount even if you are admitted to the hospital within 24 hours for the same condition.
 You are covered for up to \$50,000 every year for emergency or urgently needed services outside the United States.
 Health and wellness education programs Nurse advice line \$0 copay for the nurse advice line.
 Toll-free telephonic coaching and nurse advice from trained clinicians.
 The nurse advice line is available 24 hours a day, 7 days a week for assistance with health-related questions.
 You can reach the nurse advice line by calling Member Services for transfer to the nurse advice line.

-Services that are covered for you What you must pay when you get these services Fitness benefit \$0 copay for the fitness benefit.
-Our plan provides a fitness program that offers access to fitness locations nationwide.
-To help support an active and healthy lifestyle you have access to the following features at no cost: Fitness Center Membership: Choose from a number of in-person fitness centers that participate in the fitness network Home Fitness Kits: You may choose from a variety of Home Fitness Kits, including a wearable fitness tracker.
-You can receive up to 1 kit per benefit year Digital Fitness Program: Choose from thousands of on-demand workout videos through the digital library o 1:1 Well-Being Coaching program Well-Being Club: Discover resources tailored to your interests and goals including articles, videos, and live-streaming classes and events For more information regarding the fitness benefit, please call Member Services.
+Servio ces 1 that are covered for you What you must pay when you get these services • Fi tness benefit \$0 copay for the fitness benefit. ur plan provides a fitness program that offers access to ness locations nationwide. help support an active and healthy lifestyle you have cess to the following features at no cost: 0 Fitness Center Membership: Choose from a number of in-person fitness centers that participate in the fitness network 0 Home Fitness Kits: You may choose from a variety of Home Fitness Kits, including a wearable fitness tracker.
+You can receive up to 1 kit per benefit year 0 Digital Fitness Program: Choose from thousands of on-demand workout videos through the digital library 0 1:1 Well-Being Coaching program 0 Well-Being Club: Discover resources tailored to your interests and goals including articles, videos, and live-streaming classes and events or more information regarding the fitness benefit, please call ember Services.